SSohib98/EC530_Final-Project/README.md

-# EC530_Final-Project
-This project contains 3 componenets that use AI.
-I. Material Generator
-II.
-Grading
-III.
-Document Analyzer

-I. Material Generator
-Please use the following files:
-- app.py
-- llm_utils.py
-- test.py
-- grading_utils.py

-# AI-Powered Material Generator & Document Analyzer
+# EC530_Final Project: AI-Powered Material Generator & Document Analyzer

 This project is an tool that uses OpenAI’s GPT API to allows users to generate customized material and automatically grade, and analyze written documents for feedback.
 It is built using Python and Flask, making it easy to run locally and extend further for web or classroom use.